brunopFreitas/IWPWinter2022/APPD1001 - Michael Trumbul/Assignment/A3/Readme.txt

 The call to action button was created also using bootstrap default settings for buttons.

 ##Footer
 The footer of the page contains a paragraph and an icon imported from awesomelib.
+I have used a bootstrap class to make the text slightly gray.

 ##Margin and Padding
 Some elements have margin and padding dimensions changed by bootstrap classes.